bredfern/nico-site/content/forsale/_index.md

 # Drums of the Dagomba

-The performers of Dagomba music are lunsi, members of a hereditary clan of drummers.
+The performers of Dagomba music are called Lunsi, members of a hereditary clan of drummers.
 Lunsi fulfill many vital duties in the life of the Dagomba - genealogist, counselor to royalty, cultural expert, etc. There are two main drums played by the
 Lunsi: the Lunga (talking drum) and the Gungon (bass drum).